Contact Us for a Free Consultation (213) 542-0979

 • “Any person who willfully obtains personal identifying information of someone and uses it for any unlawful purpose, including obtaining, or the attempt to obtain, credit, goods, services, real property, or medical information without consent.”

-Fraud means a deliberate act designed to secure an unlawful gain or to cause someone to suffer a financial loss.
+Fraud is a deliberate act designed to secure an unlawful gain or cause someone to suffer financial loss.

-However, in order for a prosecutor to prove someone violated Penal Code 530.5 identity theft laws, they do not have to prove someone was actually defrauded or sustained a loss.
+However, a prosecutor does not have to prove that someone violated Penal Code 530.5 identity theft laws by being defrauded or suffering a loss.

 Our Los Angeles criminal defense attorneys will review this statute more closely below.